-APSC is located at Alphacrucis College (AC) Sydney campus in a purpose-built Research Centre which dually operates as a small museum and archival room.
+APSC is located at Alphacrucis (AC) University College Sydney campus in a purpose-built Research Centre which dually operates as a small museum and archival room.
 The archive is made to expert specifications, including fireproof walls and controlled temperature and lighting.
 It is a professionally staffed and readily accessible facility which is an influential conduit for research publications and international conferences on Pentecostalism and Charismatic Movements in Australasia.

 The Centre is home to the largest collection of Pentecostal and Charismatic materials in Australasia, including an extensive living repository of oral sources and collections of the movement's early literary materials.
 Donations by private individuals, key leaders, Pentecostal churches and mission organisations include: journals, denominational magazines, church archives, letters, diaries, photographs, slides, minute books, artefacts, 16mm films, videos, cassette tapes and vinyl records.
 As such, the collection is the only one of its kind in the world.
 It is readily accessible for research or general interest, on site, via the internet, or through temporary or permanent displays.

 APSC also publishes Australasian Pentecostal Studies, Australia’s leading scholarly, peer-reviewed, interdisciplinary Pentecostal journal.